Dabronzo/DJFlamingo/README.md

 </details>
 <br/>

-- **Navigation Bar(Header)**
+- **Navigation Bar (Header)**

-    - Appears in every page of the application to facilitate the user navigation thru the website
+    - Appears in every page of the application to support user’s navigation through the website.
     - A Home link that brings directly to the main page of the user
     - Login link to a login form
     - Register link to a registration form for new users
     - The name “Flamingo” is also a link that redirect to main page
-    - When the user is logged in a word “Welcome” and the username is displayed
+    - When the user is logged in, the word “Welcome” and the username is displayed
-    - Also, when the user is logged in, the “Logout” appears that will logout the user and redirect to the landing page
+    - When the user is logged in, the “Logout” appears which will logout the user and redirect them to the landing page

 <br/>
 <details>